Assisted Living

 Assisted living requirements and regulations in Kentucky

-Assisted living communities in Kentucky are certified annually through the Kentucky Department for Aging and Independent Living.
-Kentucky doesn’t provide online reports for annual reviews.
-However, you can find a list of currently licensed facilities at the Kentucky Division of Health Care website.
+Kentucky doesn’t make its information about the annual review of assisted living communities available online.
+However, you can find a list of currently licensed facilities at the Kentucky Division of Health Care’s website.

 Let our care assessment guide you